-This Christmas Crochet Ornament just might be the crown jewel of the Christmas tree.
+This crochet ornament just might be the crown jewel of the Christmas tree.
 A little bit vintage.
 A bit sassy.
 And way too much fun to crochet!

-In we went to all the smells that meant Grandma’s house.. warm dinner.
+In we went to all the smells that meant Grandma’s house, warm dinner.
 Baked goods.
-All the usual Christmas things.
+All the usual Christmas decor and holiday decorations.
 The paper Santa with the legs and arms that moved when you pulled a little string.
 The many wrapped gifts.

 And the tree.
-Oh the Christmas tree.
+Oh, the Christmas tree.
 Little goodies hung here and there.
-Candy canes.
+All the crochet Christmas decorations.
+The candy canes.
 Chocolates.
-Little ornaments that grandma made that particular year… and all these things would come off the tree as the weekend progressed.
+Little tree ornaments that grandma made that particular year… and all these things would come off the tree as the weekend progressed.
 Candy would be eaten.
 The cute little ornament you spied might be given to you at a special moment.

 MORE HOLIDAY PATTERNS

-If you love the Crochet Ornament Pattern, you might also like to check out these other patterns for the season:
+If you love the crochet ornament pattern, you might also like to check out these other Christmas crochet patterns for the holiday season:

 1. Snowman // 2.
 Crochet Stocking // 3.
 Snowman Wine Cozy

 She really never did things halfway.
-She was always out there.. full on.. living life on her own terms.
-And maybe that’s why these crochet ornaments remind me so much of her.
+She was always out there, living life on her own terms.
+And maybe that’s why these adorable crochet ornaments remind me so much of her.
 Bold.
 Beautiful.
 Simple in a way and yet stunning too.
 Full of love and life in a year when we really need it the most.

 I miss that lady like nobody’s business.

-And so.. grab some colors that remind you of all the good in the world and let’s work this crochet ornament pattern!
+And so, grab some colors that remind you of all the good in the world, and let’s work on this crochet ornament pattern!

 You might notice this looks a bit like the Kaleidoscope Coasters and the Mandala flower.
-And you would be right.. this is a bit of a variation.
-Just a few small changes to make this bit of cuteness!
+And you would be right!
+This is a bit of a variation.
+Just a few small changes to make this cute ornament crochet pattern!

 The metal topper is from a purchased Christmas ornament.
-I used the piece off a clear plastic craft ornament from the fabric store.
-But you could repurpose on off an old ornament you already have.
-Or omit the metal bit altogether and chain a lovely loop to hang your crochet ornament from your tree!
+I used the piece from a clear plastic craft ornament from the fabric store.
+But you could repurpose an old ornament you already have.
+Or omit the metal bit altogether and chain a lovely loop to hang your beautiful crochet ornament from your tree!

 Vintage Vibe Crochet Ornament

 - Worsted weight cotton yarn.
-Sample used scraps of Lion Brand 24/7 Yarn in 4 colors, Each ornament uses approximately 17 yards.
+The sample used scraps of Lion Brand 24/7 Yarn in 4 colors.
+Each ornament uses approximately 17 yards.

 - Fiberfill Stuffing